Dr-Titus100/Comprehensive_Exam/README.md

 ## Using Saved Models
-The models might take take time to run on a local computers.
-Hence, we saved all the models so that a user does not necessarily have to run the entire notebooks to train the models before interacting with them.
+The models might take time to run on a local computer.
+Hence, we saved all the models so that a user does not necessarily have to run the entire notebook to train the models before interacting with them.
 This means you can use the models without training them yourself from scratch.
-The models were save in two formats:
+The models were saved in two formats:

-* `.h5` format: This method save the entire model in a single file.
+* `.h5` format: This method saves the entire model in a single file.
 It consumes less space
-* `Protocal Buffer` format: This is the default saving format in Tensorflow.
+* `Protocol Buffer` format: This is the default saving format in Tensorflow.
 It is fast to save and load but saves the model into a folder in multiple files.
-This approach consumes much space than the `.h5` format.
+This approach consumes much more space than the `.h5` format.